About Mastin Dojo

 (pictured with his son Brandon 7/14/12)

-Scott Mastin Sensei, was promoted during his visit to Okinawa to the rank of Rokudan (6th degree black belt) with a teaching title of Renshi.
+Scott Mastin Sensei, was promoted during his visit to Okinawa to the rank of Roku Dan (6th degree black belt) with a teaching title of Renshi.
 He became the youngest American to ever be awarded this rank by Soke Nagamine.
 On the same trip in November 2010, he had the opportunity to teach at the Honbu dojo that was established by O’Sensei Shoshin Nagamine in 1953.
 This was a tremendous honor and a life changing experience.
+Mastin Sensei has made several trips to Okinawa to further his training.
+During the 2017 visit to Okinawa, Mastin Sensei participated in the promotion testing and was award the Rank of Nana Dan (7th degree blackbelt) with the title of Kyoshi.

 He was introduced to karate and martial arts at age 4.
 Mastin Sensei became more serious about his study of Matsubayashi-Ryu during his teenage years, and began teaching at age 21.
-In addition to Matsubayashi-Ryu, Mastin Sensei is trained in Yamani Chinen-Ryu (Okinawan weapon arts) and Matsu Tai Chi.
-Mastin Sensei is a first generation student of Soke Takayoshi Nagamine, and is licensed to teach by the World Matsubayashi-Ryu (Shorin-Ryu) Karate-Do Association .
+In addition to Matsubayashi-Ryu, Mastin Sensei is trained in Yamani Chinen-Ryu (Okinawan weapon arts) and has studied Tai Chi.
+Mastin Sensei was a direct student under Soke Takayoshi Nagamine, and is licensed to teach by the World Matsubayashi-Ryu (Shorin-Ryu) Karate-Do Association .
+Mastin Sensei has been fortunate to have trained in many of the Matsubayashi Ryu dojo’s in Okinawa.
 Mastin Sensei began teaching in the early 90’s and took over the Silverton dojo in 1995.
 Mastin Sensei founded the Mastin Dojo in 1999.

 Even though Mastin Sensei still works during the day with his outside career.
-He still teaches more than 300 classes per year.
+He still teaches many of the classes at the dojo.
 “Teaching and helping others is my passion” – “You must lead by example” – “Never ask your students to do something that you can not do yourself” are all statements that he tries to instill in all of his black-belts and instructors.

 Mastin Sensei has written 4 books with criteria specific directions for each belt level.
 The instruction and books cover all age groups from the 4 year old Little Ninja Student to the Blackbelt Adult Students.